User Guide

 where the servername is either the full URL of the server, or just the name of the host (e.g. myserver.cesnet.cz) and alias is an optional alias.
 If you do not provide the alias, the first part of the servername (up to the first dot) will be used.

 If you do not specify the token, the command will try to open a repository login page in your default browser.
-After you log in, head to Personal tokens, create a token for the UI and copy it to the terminal.
+After you log in, it will redirect you to the Personal tokens page, where you can create a token.
+Then copy the token to the terminal.
 The token will be stored in the configuration file and used for subsequent requests.

-You can skip this step by using the --skip-token option.
-If you do so, you will get an anonymous access to the repository - you will be able to read public records, but not to create or modify them.
+You can skip this step by using the --anonymous option.
+If you do so, you will get anonymous access to the repository - you will be able to read public records, but not to create or modify them.

 Selecting the default repository